zzag/kwin-effects-cube/README.md

 If you use such a distro, you will have to build QtQuick 3D from source code.

-Go to https://download.qt.io/official_releases/qt/ and download qtquick3d source tarball (it's in `submodules/` folder), unpack it and run the following commands
+Go to https://download.qt.io/official_releases/qt/ and download qtquick3d source tarball (it's in `submodules/` folder) for 5.15, unpack it and run the following commands

 ```
 qmake qtquick3d.pro